Voluntary Public Access and Habitat Incentive Program

 Landowners enrolled in VPA-HIP are also eligible to apply for additional financial assistance to create or improve wildlife habitat.
 Eligible practices include invasive species control, native grass and forb establishment, prescribed burning and more.

 Funding was authorized in the 2008, 2014, and 2018 Farm Bills.
-Funds from 2018 are administered and provided by U.S. Department of Agriculture NRCS.
+Funds from 2018 are administered and provided by the U.S. Department of Agriculture NRCS.

 Apply online to enroll in VPA-HIP or contact the Program Coordinator for more information.